-PhD students will be required to publicly present some part of their PhD research in the ERS seminar series during their time in the program.
-They will also be expected to attend the seminar lectures during their tenure in ERS, especially during their first year in the program.
+PhD students will be required to publicly present some part of their PhD research in the School of Environment, Resources, and Sustainability seminar series during their time in the program.
+They will also be expected to attend the seminar lectures during their tenure in the School of Environment, Resources, and Sustainability, especially during their first year in the program.
 This series will help to establish a community of scholars and will also nurture their awareness of research in other areas.

 Candidates must write a comprehensive exam within 16 months of beginning the program.
 Normally the exam will be held towards the end of the candidate‘s first year.
 The exam will be a “diagnostic”, with both oral and written components, which tests their breadth and depth of comprehension of the leading literature and perspectives in their field of study and their ability to situate that work in the broader context of concerns related to the sustainability of socio-ecological systems.

 The identification and delineation of the “field of study” will be accomplished through discussions between the candidate and his or her comprehensives committee.
 Because of the transdisciplinary nature of the work, the “field” may in many cases represent a conjunction of thought and practice in several areas and/or from several perspectives.
 Background preparation for this aspect of the comprehensive exam may include course work, previous training and/or independent or directed reading.
 These preparations will be guided through discussions with the major advisor and committee regarding areas of strength and weakness in the candidate’s knowledge.

 The comprehensive examination will also test the candidate’s broader understanding of transdisciplinary approaches to sustainability in socio-ecological systems discussed in the two core seminars.
 Specifically, candidates will need to situate their particular field of study in the broader context explored in the two core seminars.